camunda/camunda-docs-manual/content/webapps/cockpit/process-definition-view.md

 {{< img src="../img/cockpit-bulk-cancel.png" title="Bulk Cancel" >}}

 Cancel multiple process instances at once by using this feature.
 In the process definition view, hit the {{< glyphicon name="remove-circle" >}} button on the right hand side.
 This opens a confirmation screen in which you can select which process instances to cancel.
 After you have selected which instances to cancel and confirmed the cancellation, the runtime data of the canceled instances will be deleted.
 Please note that only process instances in the current view can be canceled, i.e., a maximum of 50 process instances at once.

+# Set Job priority

+{{< img src="../img/cockpit-set-job-priority.png" title="Set Job Priority" >}}

+You can change the job priority by overriding the priority specified in the BPMN 2.0 XML.
+To do so, click on the {{< glyphicon name="cog">}} icon in the `Job Definitions` tab.
+In the opened dialog you can override the job priority.
+If an override priority is already set, you can clear it to use the priority specified in the XML again.
+It is also possible to include existing jobs when changing the priority.

+By using the {{< glyphicon name="cog">}} button to the right of the process diagram, you can set the job priority of all jobs contained in the process definition at once.